We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Let’s explore some of the causes of ashy skin, how to treat it, and ways to prevent it.
+Let’s explore some causes of ashy skin, how to treat it, and ways to prevent it.
 We will also explore daily habits that can help keep your skin moisturized.

-The phrase “ashy skin” is another way to describe how dry skin looks on people with a darker skin tone.
-No matter how you describe dry skin, it happens to people of all races and skin types.
+The phrase “ashy skin” is frequently used to describe how dry skin looks on people with darker skin tones.
+No matter how you describe dry skin, it happens to people of all skin tones.

 With ashy skin, you may notice that your skin: